 The great part about visiting Southern California is that the weather is relatively mild all year, so there’s not a “bad” time to travel to this region.

 However, the off-season in Southern California is March-May, before the school year ends, and September–October, when the kids have gone back to school.
-During these months, the weather is still balmy and warm so that you can enjoy the beach, but you’ll enjoy lower hotel prices, travel costs, and fewer tourists.
+During these months, the weather is still balmy and warm, so you can enjoy the beach, but you’ll enjoy lower hotel prices, travel costs, and fewer tourists.

 If you’re dreaming of relaxing days on the beach and swimming in the ocean, however, I’d recommend planning your Southern California road trip in the summer despite the tourists.
 You’re almost always guaranteed warm, sunny weather, which can be a gamble during other times of the year.
 Plus, the Pacific Ocean is cold, so unless the temperatures are toasty, you likely won’t want to get in the water.